wasifzaman182/Safety-Critical-Systems/README.md

         9. Better Communication: The clear structure of the V-Model helps to improve communication between the customer and the development team.
 ### Disadvantages:
         1. High risk and uncertainty.
-        2. It is not a good for complex and object-oriented projects.
+        2. It is not good for complex and object-oriented projects.
-        3. It is not suitable for projects where requirements are not clear and contains high risk of changing.
+        3. It is not suitable for projects where requirements are not clear and contain a high risk of changing.
         4. This model does not support iteration of phases.
         5. It does not easily handle concurrent events.
         6. Inflexibility: The V-Model is a linear and sequential model, which can make it difficult to adapt to changing requirements or unexpected events.